 Xi’an JH-7A Flying Leopard

-Notes: This aircraft was at first rejected by the Chinese military in favor of the Su-27.
+Notes: This aircraft was at first rejected by the Chinese military in favor of the Su-27, but as the design improved from the initial JH-7 to its JH-7A standard, they were taken on in strength.
 Its low-thrust engines do not lend themselves to speed or lifting capability, and weapons load is small for an aircraft of its size.
-The two wingtip hardpoints may be used only for air-to-air missiles.
+In addition, the JH-7A’s design allows only poor agility.
+However, 110-120 examples of the JH-7A remain in service with both the PLANAF and PLAAF as of 2025.
+The JH-7A has ejection seats for its crew but is not capable of in-flight refueling.

-Twilight 2000v1/2/2.2 Notes: With the escalation of hostilities between China and Russia, the supply of Su-27s to China was abruptly cut off.
+Twilight 2000 Notes: With the escalation of hostilities between China and Russia, the supply of Su-27s to China was abruptly cut off.
 The JH-7A was thus put into high production.
+The JH-7B does not exist in the Twilight 2000 timeline.

 Price